-12 or more semester hours

-9 - 11 semester hours

-6 - 8 semester hours
+12 or more semester hours9 - 11 semester hours6 - 8 semester hours

+Full-time payment 3/4-time payment 1/2-time payment

 1 - 5 semester hours

-Full-time payment

-3/4-time payment

-1⁄2-time payment

-Less than 1⁄2-time payment
+Less than 1/2-time payment

 In determining hours for federal financial aid payments, audit hours, hours obtained by challenging classes and special courses may not be used.
 A more detailed description of this program may be found in the U.S. Department of Education publication "Financial Aid - The Student Guide."